sakshisharma84/launchpad/docs/upgrades.md

 2. Run the `launchpad apply` command.

-3. Launchpad upgrades the engines on all the nodes as described in the "Upgrading Docker Engine - Enterprise" section.
+3. Launchpad upgrades the container runtimes on all the nodes as described in the "Upgrading Mirantis Container Runtime" section.

 4. Launchpad upgrades MKE on all nodes.